ankitksinghal/TennisScoreKata/README.md

     7) Click on New button under System variables section to create PATH with value ex - %JAVA_HOME%\bin
     8) Check Java and java compiler version using command ex - Java -version, Javac -version, both versions should be Java 8.

+  ### Installation and setup of MAVEN
-    9) Now Download Maven from official website https://maven.apache.org/download.cgi
+    1) Now Download Maven from official website https://maven.apache.org/download.cgi
-    10) Unzip binary folder at certain location in system.
+    2) Unzip binary folder at certain location in system.
-    11) Set environment variables for MAVEN_HOME and PATH.
+    3) Set environment variables for MAVEN_HOME and PATH.
-    12) Now Search for Advanced System Settings in the Windows Search box.
+    4) Now Search for Advanced System Settings in the Windows Search box.
-    13) Click on Environmental varaibles from popup.
+    5) Click on Environmental varaibles from popup.
-    14) Click on New button under System variables section to create MAVEN_HOME with value ex - C:\apache-maven-3.6.3.
+    6) Click on New button under System variables section to create MAVEN_HOME with value ex - C:\apache-maven-3.6.3.
-    15) Click on New button under System variables section to create PATH with value ex - %MAVEN_HOME%\bin
+    7) Click on New button under System variables section to create PATH with value ex - %MAVEN_HOME%\bin
-    16) Check maven version using command mvn -version at dos command prompt.
+    8) Check maven version using command mvn -version at dos command prompt.
+    9) Modify maven repo path in setting.xml, open setting.xml from path location ex - C:\apache-maven-3.x.x\conf\setting.xml
+    10) Add line in setting.xml <localRepository>repo path</localRepository> where repo path can be ex- C:\maven\repo

   ### Installation and setup of STS
     1) Go to the STS download site (http://www.springsource.com/products/sts) and download the variant appropriate to the operating              system being used.